Jarred Kelenic Player Props: Mariners vs. Marlins

-Jarred Kelenic -- .194 average over his past 10 games -- will be in action for the Seattle Mariners against the Miami Marlins, with Jesus Luzardo on the mound, on June 12 at 9:40 PM ET.
+Jarred Kelenic, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Miami Marlins, with Edward Cabrera on the mound, June 13 at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Jarred Kelenic Game Info & Props vs. the Marlins